Raheem Sterling to take coronavirus test before joining England bubble

 By Rob Dorsett and Ben Ransom

-Raheem Sterling will be tested for coronavirus before he is allowed to join England's bio-secure bubble at St George's Park next week after attending a party with Usian Bolt, who is now self-isolating.
+Raheem Sterling will be tested for coronavirus before he is allowed to join England's bio-secure bubble at St George's Park next week after attending a party with Usain Bolt, who is now self-isolating.

 Sterling was at a party with eight-time Olympic champion Bolt in Jamaica on Friday night.
 Bolt has since announced on social media that he is self-isolating while he awaits the result of his own coronavirus test.